Are Robo Advisors in Canada Right for you?

 Don’t forget, many financial advisors at the retail level lack any serious training, so their financial advice might be limited.
 When dealing with robo-advisors, you’ll be assigned a personal financial advisor regardless of your portfolio size.
 Getting solid advice is the key to increasing your financial literacy and making sure you develop good financial habits.

-If you’re portfolio is well into the 7-digit range and you require some more complicated advice in regards to tax planning, and estate planning, then maybe you’re probably better off using a fee-only financial planner.
-That being said, the services robo-advisors offer are growing.
+If your portfolio is well into the 7-digit range and you require some more complicated advice in regards to tax planning, and estate planning, then maybe you’re probably better off using a fee-only financial planner.
+That being said, the services robo-advisors offer is growing.
 WealthBar dubs themselves Canada’s only full-service online wealth manager and offers services beyond just financial planning and investment management.